Knowing When to Quit: A Principled Framework for Dynamic Abstention in LLM Reasoning: Acknowledgments

 \section{Acknowledgments}

-The authors thank Amy Mann, Yihong Chen, and Sergio Calvo Ordo\~{n}ez for proofreading and for suggestions on ordering, notation, and section structure.
+The authors thank Amy Mann, Yihong Chen, Xander Davies, and Sergio Calvo Ordo\~{n}ez for proofreading and for suggestions on ordering, notation, and section structure.
 This work was supported by the EPSRC through the StatML CDT and by the Rhodes Trust.
+H.~D. was supported by the Horizon Europe grant 101213369 DVPS.
 Part of this work was conducted during an internship at Amazon.
+P.~R. was funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant number EP/Y028333/1].
+Research reported in this publication was supported by an Amazon Research Award, Fall 2024.